Part Time Distance Learning2yrs

 Due to the distance-learning nature of this course and the potential pressure of juggling your course alongside work life, we aim to provide you with as much support as possible.
 There are tutors available to support your studies via online tutorials, email and telephone conferencing.
 You will also be assigned a personal tutor who will offer support and guidance throughout your studies.

-Throughout the course we aim to organise optional study days and/or workshops covering topics of current interest and study material relating to specific unit topics.
-Though these workshops are not compulsory, we strongly recommend that you try to attend as students report finding them very useful and beneficial to their studies.
+Throughout the course we aim to organise optional remote seminars and/or workshops (using conferencing platforms such as WebEX) covering topics of current interest and study material relating to specific unit topics.
+Though these seminars are not compulsory, we strongly recommend that you try to attend as students report finding them very useful and beneficial to their studies.

 Modern, comfortable and a great learning environment, our library offers a wealth of information including 400,000 books, DVDs, maps and thousands of online ejournals and newspapers.
 Many electronic resources are available anywhere, 24/7 and our friendly staff are always on hand to help.
 The library also has an electronic bibliography for psychology called PsycInfo, which can be accessed via the internet from your home.
 It is an invaluable tool for searching for literature on any topic.